Identifying possible candidates

 Information for candidates

 Appointing departments must provide all candidates and nominees with information about the board in which a vacancy has arisen.
-This checklist can help you think about the different kinds of information that should be provided.
+This list can help you think about the different kinds of information that should be provided.

 Person specific information